Taxation & Accounting Principles for Lawyers

 Business Planning Capstone

 Students are required to play the role of lawyer in a transaction involving a business entity.
 The transaction forming the basis of the capstone is typically the formation, reorganization, or sale of a closely held business.
 The course provides students the opportunity to apply and develop analytical and drafting skills in connection with legal issues and problems that arise in the negotiation and documentation of such a transaction.
-Prerequisites: Business Organizations II, Business Planning & Drafting, and Securities Regulation
+Prerequisites: Business Organizations II, Business Planning & Drafting, Securities Regulation, Taxation of Business Entities and Taxation of Individuals & Family Businesses

 Business Planning and Drafting